The Man Who Knew Too Much (1934 film): Bans

 The film was banned in Norway in January 1935 without citing any reason other than issuing the following statement: The film above is not approved for public viewing in Norway.

-Copyright and home media status
+Copyright status and home media

-The Man Who Knew Too Much, like all of Hitchcock's British films, is copyrighted worldwide but has been heavily bootlegged on home video.
+The Man Who Knew Too Much is copyrighted worldwide but has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Network Distributing in the UK, Criterion in the US and many others.